Best West Coast Colleges

 West Coast Colleges

-Students with superior academic records, especially in combination with community service, extracurricular activities, special skills, and evidence of overcoming disadvantage may gain admission to a college or university on the West Coast without submitting ACT or SAT scores, but most applicants must submit test results.
+Students with superior academic records especially in combination with community service, extracurricular activities, special skills, and evidence of overcoming disadvantage may gain admission to a college or university on the West Coast without submitting ACT or SAT scores but most applicants must submit test results.

 Many West Coast colleges give applicants an opportunity to list their first, second, and third college choices.
 These applications are called “early decision” or “early action.”
-Applicants who want to be considered for admission at several institutions simultaneously apply by the early-application date of each school and indicate in their application that they would like it to be sent to multiple schools.
+Applicants who want to be considered for admission at several institutions simultaneously apply by the early application date of each school and indicate in their application that they would like it to be sent to multiple schools.

-The most popular subjects among applicants are computer science, engineering, environmental science, pre-medicine/nursing, communications/journalism, and business/economics/finance.
 When selecting freshmen, colleges give preference to students who have taken the most rigorous high school courses.

-It is important for applicants to be realistic in their selection of a college.
+It is important for applicants to be realistic in the selection of a college.
 They should consider not only the institution’s reputation but also its facilities, academic programs, size, location, cost, and financial aid programs.

 Some colleges offer “early decision” plans to college-bound students who want to be admitted to only one school.
 Applicants who are accepted under early decision guidelines must enroll at that institution unless they receive a much better financial aid package from another school or decide not to attend any of the schools they were admitted to.